 Perhaps your back/shoulders/neck started to hurt and then you decided you need to change your regular office chair for something more suitable for your daily work in front of computer – ergonomic chair.

-You started browsing the WWW, looking at ergonomic chair reviews and maybe even picked the model you liked the most (obviously after reading all other people’s experiences).
+You started browsing the WWW, looking for the best ergonomic office chair and maybe even picked the model you liked the most (obviously after reading all other people’s experiences).

 And now you are facing the dilemma – to be or not be?!
 Or, to paraphrase, to buy or not to buy?